boxed/mutmut/README.rst

     pip install mutmut
     mutmut run

-This will by default run pytest on tests in the "tests" or "test" folder and it will try to figure out where the code to mutate lies.
+This will by default run pytest (or unittest if pytest is unavailable) on tests in the "tests" or "test" folder and it will try to figure out where the code to mutate lies.
 Run

 .. code-block:: console